ashiqf/PowerAutomate/README.md

-# Power Automate FLow Runs
+# Power Automate Flow Runs
 You will find M365 CLI script to cancel or Resubmit all flow runs